outerbounds/dynamic-card-examples/basic-altair/README.md

 ![](../images/rtcard-altairflow.gif)

-This example shows how to create a basic interactive chart using the [Altair](https://altair-viz.github.io/) library.
+This example shows how to create a basic interactive chart using Altair.
+For more details, see [Altair's documentation](https://altair-viz.github.io/).
 This chart doesn't update while the task is executing.

 See [Visualizing results](https://docs.metaflow.org/metaflow/visualizing-results) in Metaflow docs for more information.